-First stop is about a block or so north of our starting point, on the west side (your left) of the east aisle: Tamales Oaxaqueños.
+Tamales Oaxaqueños

 At this stand, you'll find tamales in the style of Oaxaca, a state in Mexico known for much deliciousness (e.g., the legendary Seven Moles of Oaxaca).

-I deeply admire the rectangular Oaxacan tamales, filled with chicken, steamed in a banana leaf, splashed with salsa verde and crema.
+I deeply admire the rectangular Oaxacan tamales, filled with chicken, steamed in a banana leaf, which adds a slightly acidic artichoke tang, and splashed with salsa verde and crema.
 You can also get the more familiar cylindrical tamales filled with pork and red sauce, as well as sweet tamales, which are colored and flavored with strawberry.
-Recently, these good people have expanded their menu to include tacos dorados (fried "golden") of potatoes and chicken, which I'm sure are fine, but you can get tacos at many places at the MSM, and the real allure at this stand is the eponymous tamale.
+Recently, these good people have expanded their menu to include tacos dorados (fried) of potatoes and chicken, which I'm sure are fine, but you can get tacos at many places at the MSM, and the real allure at this stand is the eponymous tamale.

-No one I've taken to the MSM to have these tamales has ever failed to rave about them.
-They are very simple and satisfying, and they lay an excellent foundation for further street grunting.
+No one I've taken to the MSM to have these tamales Oaxaqueños has failed to rave about them.